 The three tiers of membership are curated towards the interest and seriousness one has in learning Japanese.
 While the Basic Plan for $4 includes access to the thousands of lessons and their corresponding notes, there is plenty more content and features that are under ‘lockdown’ for premium memberships only.

-The Premium membership, which is only $10 per month, includes a wealth of features including, but certainly not limited too; HD video lessons, 1900 more core words and phrases, word banks, vocabulary slideshows, voice recording tools, and interactive lesson quizzes.
+The Premium membership, which starts at $10 per month, includes a wealth of features including, but certainly not limited too; HD video lessons, 1900 more core words and phrases, word banks, vocabulary slideshows, voice recording tools, and interactive lesson quizzes.

 There is also a Premium Plus membership, and for $23 per month you can have a teacher assigned to you from JapanesePod101 that will custom tailor you a lesson plan and give you ongoing professional assessment, assignments, and curriculum for as long as you pay the monthly recurring fee.
 If you’re serious about learning Japanese, the PremiumPlus membership is for you.

 We have a special deal going with JapanesePod101.
 If you sign up through our link, you’ll get 30% off the regular price.
 For this value, I can wholeheartedly recommend getting a membership.

 Here’s the link: